Vegan Streaming Network Celebrates 19 Telly Awards for Original Programming

 New Day New Chef Lite, a plant-based cooking show, focuses on something simple: how to cook food people can actually make.
 It earned Gold awards in Food & Beverage and Education & Discovery, reinforcing the growing interest in plant-based cooking that feels practical rather than aspirational.

+Starring Jamie Logan and Justina Adorno, the show follows the pair as they take activism into public spaces in ways that are hard to ignore.
+They show up and interrupt.
+They create moments that people did not expect to be part of.
 The result is a mix of humor, unpredictability, and real-world reaction.
 The show blends comedy and activism into something that feels part reality television and part social experiment.

 Kale Krew turns plant-based living into travel content, earning awards across culture and social impact, while Truth Files with Jane Velez-Mitchell brings long-form discussion into the mix with a Bronze-winning podcast.